zachMitchell/lemonBot/readme.md

 * `/creepy` - tYpE lIkE a CrEePy PeRsOn
 * `/dumbot` - Ask an intelligent question
 * `/e` - b[e] r[e]sponsibl[e] with this on[e]
+* `/gamerfy` - Mak3 y0ur 73x7 gam3r 57yl3.
 * `/math` - Do Stonks
+* `/mock` - End all your debates instantly with the power of mocking spongebob!
 * `/rnd` - Ask for a random number
 * `/shuf` - Randomize a list of things
 * `/wisdom` - Recieve good advice from a wise man